Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Distinguishing quantum states with restricted measurements

-Finally, a major application of restricted-measurement distinguishability is to the related questions of $k$-extendable states\footnote{A bipartite state $\rho_{AB}$ is said to be $k$-extendable if there exists a state $\tilde \rho_{AB_1\ldots B_k}$ such that $\tilde \rho_{AB_i} = \rho_{AB}$ for each $i$.
-The idea of $k$-extendability was introduced in \cite{RW89, DohertyPS04}, where it was proved that for any fixed dimension of $A$ and/or $B$, the set of $k$-extendable states approaches the set of separable states.
-However, the rate of convergence is an open question.}, tripartite states with low conditional mutual information (i.e.~``approximate Markov states'', cf. \cite{ILW08}), and the quality of approximations achieved by the sum-of-squares hierarchy (cf. \cite{BHKSZ12}).
-A few of the more prominent open questions here are: \bit \item If $I(A:B\mid E)_\rho\leq \eps$ then does there exist an ``approximate recovery'' map $T:E\ra E\ot B$ such that $(\id \ot T)\rho_{AE} \approx_\delta \rho_{ABE}$, with $\delta\ra 0$ as $\eps\ra 0$?
-(Here we use $A,B,E$ both to denote quantum subsystems and the corresponding vector spaces.)
-This conjecture is due to Andreas Winter, and would imply an approximate equivalence between $k$-extendability and low conditional mutual information. \item How large can $D_{\famM}(\rho \dmid \Sep)$ be when $\rho$ is $k$-extendable and $\famM$ is the class of separable measurements?
+\item How large can $D_{\famM}(\rho \dmid \Sep)$ be when $\rho$ is $k$-extendable and $\famM$ is the class of separable measurements?
 Sharp bounds are known~\cite{BCY-stoc} when $\famM=\text{1-LOCC}$, and if they could be extended to separable measurements it would have implications for quantum Merlin-Arthur games with multiple Merlins~\cite{HM10} as well as for classical optimization algorithms. \item The ability of semidefinite programming hierarchies to estimate small-set expansion can be understood in terms of a restricted-measurement distinguishability problem~\cite{BHKSZ12}.
 A major open question is whether small-set expansion on graphs of size $n$ can be well-approximated by $O(\log n)$ levels of these hierarchies, which would imply a quasipolynomial-time algorithm for the problem.
 Can tools from quantum information shed further light here? \eit

 \remove{ Can we, like \cite{BP10b}, obtain a reversible resource theory here?
 Without a strong converse, the ``formation'' part will be missing.
 From the achievability of hypothesis testing, we do obtain a distillation map, but the restriction to measurements in $\famM$ is not very interesting.
 It simply means that our distillation map is of the form $\Lambda(X) = \tr (MX) \Phi^{\ot n D_{\famM, S}^\infty(\rho)} + (1-\tr MX) \tau$, for some separable $\tau$, and with the restriction that $M\in \famM$.
 However, the restriction on $M$ (e.g. if $\famM=\LOCC$) does not imply that $\Lambda$ can be implemented using comparable resources.
 In general we can only say that $\Lambda$ is separability-preserving, just like in BP2. }